-The next Saturn–Pluto cycle commenced in 1947, soon after World War II ended; Germany and Japan lost military influence and dominance, and the power struggle between Capitalism and Communism gained greater intensity.
+The next Saturn–Pluto cycle commenced in 1947, soon after World War II ended; Germany and Japan lost military influence and dominance, creating a vacuum of power that drew in new giants, instigating now a power struggle between Capitalism and Communism and the intensification of the Cold War.
 (Saturn and Pluto were in opposition in 1966, when the Vietnam War peaked, accentuating the division between the two blocs.)
 In 1947, the International Monetary Fund (IMF), whose aim is to foster global economic growth and reduce world poverty, began its operations.

 The following cycle of 1982 marked a time of economic recession in the world, with the highest rate of unemployment in the U.S. since the Great Depression.
 It also marked the escalation of the Cold War during the Reagan years, later leading to the collapse of the Soviet bloc.

 1982 was the year the AIDS virus was identified and reached epidemic proportions, causing a slow and painful death.
 The fear of infection engendered deep distrust and caution in relationships and sexual interactions.
 The first effective treatment to prevent fatality – the Active Antiretroviral Therapy – in 1996-97 led to the first decline in fatality caused by the condition – the year when Saturn and Pluto formed a trine.